-Parkinson’s disease is identified as one of the handful of diseases that the VA has classified as presumptively connected to the contaminate water at Camp Lejeune.
-This means that there is strong and compelling scientific evidence of an association between the toxic Camp Lejeune water and higher rates of Parkinson.
+Parkinson’s disease is identified as one of the handful of diseases that the VA has classified as presumptively connected to the contaminated water at Camp Lejeune.
+This means there is strong and compelling scientific evidence of an association between the toxic Camp Lejeune water and higher rates of Parkinson’s.

-Under the lower equipoise causation standard adopted by the CLJA, it will be very difficult for the government to oppose causation in cases involving “presumptive” Camp Lejeune diseases such as Parkinson’s disease.
+Under the lower equipoise causation standard adopted by the CLJA, it will be challenging for the government to oppose causation in cases involving “presumptive” Camp Lejeune diseases such as Parkinson’s disease.

 Lejeune Legacy Cases

-The Cline case was one of many Camp Lejeune lawsuits that were immediately filed when the CLJA was passed on August 10, 2022.
-These cases are referred to as “legacy case” because they were Camp Lejeune cases that were initially filed years ago, only to be dismissed in 2016 based on the application of North Carolina law.
-Since the plaintiffs in these lawsuits already submitted administrative claims prior to filing the first time, they were eligible to re-file immediately after submitting a new claim.
+The Cline case was one of many Camp Lejeune lawsuits immediately filed when the CLJA was passed on August 10, 2022.
+These cases are referred to as “legacy cases” because they were Camp Lejeune cases initially filed years ago, only to be dismissed in 2016 based on the application of North Carolina law.
+Since the plaintiffs in these lawsuits already submitted administrative claims before filing the first time, they were eligible to re-file immediately after submitting a new claim.

 Contact Us About a Camp Lejeune Parkinson’s Disease Lawsuit